-The JBL Tempo On-Ear headphones look is non-descript and a bit overly simplistic.
+Similar to the Marshall Major headphones, the JBL Tempo On-Ear headphones look is non-descript and a bit overly simplistic.
 They come in a single shade offering.
 The cans are all black with a burnt orange JBL logo on either earphone.
 The headphones also feature a fold-flat ear cup design for simple storage.
 This makes travel via the included JBL carrying pouch, quite easy.
 To compare these to a similar set of headphones, take a look at the Able Planet PS400 stereo headphones review.

 When in use, I noticed an irritating vibration that rattled the headies a bit when the volume was kicked up to max.
 The solution?
 Don’t crank the bass.
-The sound becomes a bit distorted as well, when the sound is on full tilt.
+The sound becomes a bit distorted as well when the sound is on full tilt.
 This adds a degree of discomfort over extended use.

 Bottom Line: I like the Tempo On-Ear headphones from JBL.
 They are simple, albeit overly so.
 But the audio quality is formidable for a sub-$80 set of cans.
 If you’re looking for a low-cost portable placeholder, look no further.